codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 **Repository URL**
 Required.

+The Git repository for the runtime installation.
+If the repo doesn't exist, for GitHub, GitLab, Bitbucket Server, BitBucket Cloud, and GitHub Enterprise, Codefresh creates it during runtime installation.

 The `HTTPS` clone URL of the Git repository (project in GitLab), including the `.git` suffix in which to install the runtime, in the format:
 `https://<host>/<owner_reponame>.git[/subdirectory][?ref=branch]`
 where: